DavidNorvald/JobPlacementDashboard/README.md

             count +=1

-Along with implimenting the new search feature, the Restaurant Application needed some cleanup on the front end so that it would not return plain forms to the user.
+Along with implimenting the new search feature, the Restaurant Application needed some cleanup on the front-end so that it would not return plain forms to the user.

     #RestWrapper {